t-aro-w/wrapp/README.md

 ## FEATURES

 - No dependencies. wrapp only depends on Python standard libraries.
+- One file.
+If you don't link install other packages at all, just copy `src/wrapp/wrapp.py`.
 - It's like [python-fire](https://github.com/google/python-fire).
 But for wrapp, you don't need to import any other module in your Python code.